Create a new page

 Configure the new page

-- To configure a different URL than default, insert the URL segment in the Speaking URL path segment field
+- To configure a different page URL segment than default, insert the preferred URL segment in the Speaking URL path segment field

 Create a special page

 Begin to create a new page as normal.

 To specify a different page type,